When you mop your floors, you are likely thinking about how they’ll look and smell after. But what about how they feel?

 Besides time, you won’t need to rinse the floor again when you use a steam mop.

-The other advantage of using a steam mop is that it kills germs and other harmful microorganisms from the floor.
+The other advantage of a steam mop is that it kills germs and other harmful microorganisms from the floor.
 The heat from the water is enough to eliminate a large percentage of the microorganisms on your floor.

-See more on; How do Steam Cleaners Work?
+See more: How do Steam Cleaners Work?

 Preventing Sticky Floors

 With the right cleaner for your floor and a reliable process, you can remove even the stickiest stains from your floor.

 However, sticky stains get worse over time as they calcify into the floor.
 To save yourself the headache, make sure to always clean up spills as soon as they occur.

 Like with many home issues, the best protection is prevention.